 Fortunately, our region is in the process of major investments in new clean energy that will be cheaper (and cleaner) than oil.
 Our ongoing clean energy investments will displace oil and gas polluters during future cold spells.

 Electricity and Gas Prices Were High in Much of the U.S.

-The extremely high price of gas resulted in a spike in electricity prices, a concern for each and every one of us when trying to pay our bills, and especially for low-income and vulnerable communities.
+The extremely high price of gas resulted in a spike in electricity prices, a concern for every one of us when trying to pay our bills, and especially for low-income and vulnerable communities.
 But contrary to the gas industry’s fear-mongering, expanded gas pipelines won’t help.
-Indeed, gas prices were high over the last couple of weeks virtually countrywide.
+Indeed, gas prices were high over those few weeks virtually countrywide.

-What’s more, New England has been seeing its wholesale electricity prices decline steadily for three years, and the temporary increases associated with this recent arctic air are not likely to derail that trend.
+What’s more, New England has seen its wholesale electricity prices decline steadily for three years, and the temporary increases associated with recent arctic air are not likely to derail that trend.

 New Pipelines Just Don’t Make Economic or Environmental Sense

-Rather than saving New Englanders money as Big Gas likes to promise, new pipelines would end up costing those who pay a monthly electric bill as much as $277 million over the lifetime of the pipeline.
+Rather than saving New Englanders money as Big Gas likes to promise, new pipelines would end up costing those who pay a monthly electric bill as much as $277 million over their lifetime.
 This, along with serious legal issues, is why state courts and utility commissions have rejected pipeline proposals like Kinder Morgan’s Northeast Energy Direct pipeline and Spectra’s Access Northeast proposal.

 New Pipelines WON’T Help with Price Spikes

-So let’s stop the fear-mongering and scare tactics.
+So let’s stop the fear-mongering.
 Its past time for utilities and the gas industry to help New England work toward real solutions that will position us to save money year-round on our electricity bills, reduce price spikes during the winter, and move us toward a clean energy economy.
 Local clean energy is here to stay – we won’t let the cold scare us back to polluting pipelines while we’re expanding upon better solutions.